 What Is A Road Hazard

-In car insurance terms, a road hazard refers to anything on or in the surface of the road that could prove hazardous to you when you drive, to cause an accident.
-It could be a tree branch, nail, pothole, oil, debris, animal crossing or any other object that you may collide with or that may hit you.
+In-car insurance terms, a road hazard refers to anything on or on the surface of the road that could prove hazardous to you when you drive, to cause an accident.
+It could be a tree branch, nail, pothole, oil, debris, animal crossing, or any other object that you may collide with or that may hit you.

 What Are The Different Types Of Hazards